claracruet/PCIL_selection_pipeline/gene_to_pcil_branch.md

 # 5. Select PCIL (+)

-Search for PCIL (+) within families expected to segregate for the PCV:
+Search for PCIL (+) with introgression incluiding our genes

 ```r
 # running pcil_pos